RiesBen/jGBM-Homepage/README.md

 ## Roadmap
 - desice for design 1,2 or 3 [done, Design 2]
-  - should this now be a landigpage style (everything one one page) + Stadtgruppen or not?
   - move old alternative designs into archive [done]
   - create new working directory bare [done]
 - create HTML and CSS as a basis for a drupal template [todo]